TheWaulicus/meerkats_board/docs/USER_SETUP.md

 ### Game picker behavior
 - The Game Manager modal now lists every game from the Firestore `scoreboards` collection (not just local history)
-- Firestore is set to App Check + auth enforcement: ensure production hosts have valid reCAPTCHA site keys and preview hosts use the built-in App Check skip
+- Firestore is set to App Check + auth enforcement: ensure production hosts have valid reCAPTCHA site keys and preview hosts use the built-in App Check skip (hostname contains `preview-`)
 - Favorites still sync locally; the star icon only affects your local history view for now

 ---